nikos-chatzatoglou/idai-field/desktop/src/manual/manual.en.md

 ### GeoJSON

 GeoJSON (file extensions *geojson* and *json*) is an open format for exchanging vector geodata based on the JSON format.
-It can be used in Field Desktop to import and export geometries.
+It can be used in iSkavo to import and export geometries.

 When importing GeoJSON files, **no new resources** are created.
 Instead, **geometries are added** to existing resources.
 To import new resources, use one of the two formats *CSV* or *JSON Lines* and then add geometries to the newly created resources using the GeoJSON import.

 #### Structure

 The structure of a GeoJSON file is based on the <a href="https://geojson.org" target="_blank">GeoJSON specification</a>.
-The following additional rules apply for import or export in the context of Field Desktop:
+The following additional rules apply for import or export in the context of iSkavo:

 A GeoJSON file must always contain an object of the type *FeatureCollection* at the top level.
 This object in turn contains individual objects of the type *Feature*.